x1angli/pyDDNS/README.md

         curl -X GET http://localhost:5000/ping

-### Getting your IP address
+### Get your IP public address
 This RESTful API allows you to get your current public IP address.
-Plese note that this API may not work correctly if you are behind a proxy.
+Plese note that this API may not return expected result when the API call are invoked through an HTTP proxy .

 1. Request